QuickBooks Credit Card Processing: Reviewing Intuit’s Merchant Services

 Purchasing your accounting software and merchant services from one company—in this case, QuickBooks / Intuit—can be a double-edged sword.
 While it certainly makes payments easier for QuickBooks users, there isn’t a lot of flexibility in using other financial apps.

 A paid subscription to QuickBooks Online is required to avail of the company’s payment services.
 This makes it difficult to switch providers if you’re not happy with QuickBooks’ accounting or invoicing software.
 If you want to switch to a more cost-effective accounting solution, you’ll need to cancel your QuickBooks account—which invariably includes merchant services.

 Intuit offers a knowledge base, along with email support.
 Phone support is available Monday to Friday from 5:00 am to 7:00 pm Pacific time and Saturday from 6:00 am to 4:00 pm.
 Be aware, though, that many customers have reported long hold times and insufficient responses.

 Intuit’s customer support hours go beyond the traditional 8 to 5 window, which is good.
 But note that there are other merchant service providers (such as Payment Depot) that offer 24/7 customer service.

-We’ve talked about Quickbooks credit card processing fees and the pros and cons using Intuit to power your payments.
-Now, to give you a better of what’s Intuit’s merchant services actually look like, here’s a hypothetical example of a retailer on Quickbooks Online doing that’s doing $30,000 sales volume per month, with an average transaction value of $100:
+We’ve talked about QuickBooks credit card processing fees and the pros and cons of using Intuit to power your payments.
+Now, to give you a better of what’s Intuit’s merchant services actually look like, here’s a hypothetical example of a retailer on QuickBooks Online that’s doing $30,000 sales volume per month, with an average transaction value of $100:

 |160 swiped $100 transactions @ 2.4%||$384|